bugzmanov/pen-size-clojure/README.md

 # pen-size-clojure
 Just a simple clojure project that calculates "lines of code" per contributor.
-I'm using it mostly to undertand how many lines of code of authors who started the project are stil active in master )
+I'm using it mostly to undertand how many lines of code produced by original project contributors are stil active in master )

 Usage